Can you describe your approach to your sustainability strategy?

 What does the gender distribution look like in Swedish Match’s workforce?
 In the management team?
 In the Board of Directors?

-In 2014, two members (29 percent) of Group Management were female.
-Four members (40 percent) of the Company’s Board of Directors were female, including employee representatives but not deputy employee representatives.
+In 2016, two members (25 percent) of Group Management were female.
+Five members (45 percent) of the Company’s Board of Directors were female, including employee representatives but not deputy employee representatives.

 How does Swedish Match work to promote trade union rights?